Renault India Private Limited: Associations

-ICICI Bank

-Renault has partnered with ICICI Bank in a major marketing led cross promotional campaign that will allow the bank's database to interact with Renault and its cars.

 Spellinc

-Renault India' Corporate Social Responsibility (CSR) program commenced in 2013, focusing on education and road safety.
+Renault India's Corporate Social Responsibility (CSR) program commenced in 2013, focusing on education and road safety.
 It partnered with Linc Pen & Plastics Ltd for SPELLINC.
 The program started in September 2013 and ran until December across 8 cities (Delhi, Mumbai, Kolkata, Chennai, Bangalore, Ahmadabad, Jamshedpur and Ranchi) with a total of 1000 schools participating.
 The training module on road safety has been developed to be fun and interactive.
-It involved stage acts, singing and discussions with the students.
-The whole point of the operation is not only to reach students but to convert them into Road Safety ambassadors spreading the message to their schoolmates, friends and relatives.
+It involves stage acts, singing and discussions with the students, with the aim of the operation to reach students and to convert them into Road Safety ambassadors.

 Tour De India

 Renault India supported the Tour De India 2013, a cycling event held for the first time in 2012.
-The organizers are also strongly committed to promoting cycling as an alternative mobility solution to reduce carbon footprint.
 Tour de India 2013 was held in December with 3 races involving both competitive and entertaining cycling.
 Renault India was the Official Automobile Partner for the event, providing cars for the lead convoy, for the cycling teams and the Tour de India fleet in charge of recording the event.